-Ryan is a first year Theologian at Notre Dame Seminary in New Orleans.
+Ryan is a second year Theologian at Notre Dame Seminary in New Orleans.
 His home parish is St. Richard Catholic Church in Jackson.

 Mr. Ryan Stoer

 2901 S. Carrollton Ave

 His story in his own words:

 I graduated with a mechanical engineering degree from New Mexico Tech.
 I had a couple job offers after I graduated.
 I accepted a job as a nuclear engineer, but before I could start working, I needed a security clearance.
 While I was waiting for that clearance, I went to confession one day, and a priest said that I should be a priest.
 When the priest said that, I said, “No way!
 I’ve always wanted a wife and kids.”
 Then, I left.